GerALVo/Distance-Between-Intervals-DBI-/README.md

 **Important!**

 Note that DBI's function is set to work with one character at a time.
-To calculate the distance for two or more characters coded as intervals we recommend the use of the lapply() function and structuring the input as a dataframe compound a two-column wide dataframe for each character.
-An example of this is given in the functions help (writing "?dbi").
+To calculate the distance for two or more characters coded as intervals we recommend the use of the `lapply()` function and structuring the input as a dataframe compound a two-column wide dataframe for each character.
+An example of this is given in the functions help (writing `?dbi`).
 To calculate the distance for two or more different types of characters, we recommend working with the resulting distance matrices.